alexmerryman/TrumpScandalCatalog/README.md

 ------------------------------------

-In an effort to improve on the fantastic reporting done by the aforementioned, we scraped McSweeney's catalog data and made it filterable & searchable here.
+In an effort to improve on the excellent reporting done by the aforementioned, I scraped McSweeney's catalog data and made it filterable & searchable here.

 Please keep in mind, this is still very much a work in progress, and will be updated as new scandals/reporting emerge.
-Additionally, we are working on extending functionality such as providing enhanced filtering, metrics, and analytics such as frequently-appearing entities and themes.
+Additionally, I am working on extending functionality such as providing enhanced filtering, metrics, and analytics such as frequently-appearing entities and themes.